Restoration of Michigan’s Muskegon Lake

 Location: Muskegon, Mich.

-Key partners (public and private): National Oceanic and Atmospheric Administration, Great Lakes Commission, West Michigan Shoreline Regional Development Commission, Grand Valley State University, Muskegon Lake Public Advisory Council and the Muskegon River Watershed Assembly.
+Key partners: Great Lakes Restoration Initiative, National Oceanic and Atmospheric Administration, Great Lakes Commission, West Michigan Shoreline Regional Development Commission, Grand Valley State University, Muskegon Lake Public Advisory Council and the Muskegon River Watershed Assembly.